What is Catfishing? – How to Spot a Fake Online Social Media Profile

 Catfishing in Social Media

 Though it offers many benefits, it is also a terrifying place.
 While the internet and social media made it easy for the people to connect and communicate even if they are 1000s of miles away from each other, it also opens doors for fraud and deception.
-Everything about Catfishing in Social Media is given here.
+Everything about catfishing on social media is given here.

 Catfishing is a phenomenon in which people pretend to be someone else online to lure targets into a relationship.
 Catfish creates a fake profile using the photos and personal information of others.